Flagship crypto researchBTC

 Yes.
 ETF flows act as a public signal for institutional demand and can reinforce or weaken the dominant market narrative.

-It should explain the major sentiment drivers clearly enough that visitors trust the framework and want a live update next.
+It should explain the major sentiment drivers clearly enough that investors trust the framework and want a live update next.

 Related research pages